La-renc/DayTradingAI/README.md

 ## How is it used?

 First of all, we select a number of stocks in each trading day which are suitable for day-trading.
 The selection criteria are base on a number of factors such as the stocks' price, shares outstanding, volatility etc. We will not cover the method of selection here as it is not the intention of this project.
-The selected stocks are provided in this repository.
+The selected stocks and their intraday data are provided in the df_intraday.csv file.

 Every trading day, we will enter into a trade by buying one share of the stock with the following criteria:
 1. Market time is between 9:40am to 11:30am